dart-lang/site-www/src/_guides/language/sound-dart.md

 type is `String`, at runtime you are guaranteed to only get a string when you evaluate it.

-Strong mode, like the type systems in Java and C# is sound.
+Strong mode, like the type systems in Java and C#, is sound.
 It enforces that soundness using a combination of static checking (compile errors) and runtime checks.
 For example, assigning a `String` to `int` is a compile error.
 Casting an `Object` to a string using